MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components.md

 caps.latest.revision: 33
 author: "mikejo5000"
 ms.author: "mikejo"
-manager: "wpickett"
+manager: "ghogen"

 ---

 # Deployment Overview in Visual Studio

 By deploying an application, service, or component, you distribute it for installation on other computers, devices, servers, or in the cloud.
 You choose the appropriate method in Visual Studio for the type of deployment that you need.
-(Many app types support other deployment tools such as command line deployment that are not described here.)
+(Many app types support other deployment tools such as command line deployment or NuGet that are not described here.)

 See the Tutorials for step-by-step instructions.